ejensen2197/CSCI-3081W-Drone-Delivery-Simulation/README.md

 __PROJECT OVERVIEW__

 The project is a simulation of a Drone Delivery System that includes packages to be delivered and robots who are the recipients of the packages.
-It also includes other features to make the simulation seem more lively as humans and helicopters move around and interact during the simulation.
+It also includes other features to make the simulation seem more lively as humans/helicopters/thiefs move around and interact during the simulation.

-- ADD MORE?

 __HOW TO RUN SIMULATION__